-How to Squirrel-Proof a Birdfeeder
+How to Squirrel-Proof a Bird Feeder

-Before I tell you about our personal battle to squirrel-proof our birdfeeder, I want to introduce you to the lead character in this hub -- a smart squirrel.
+Before I tell you about our personal battle to squirrel-proof our birdfeeder, I want to introduce you to the lead character in this Hub -- a smart squirrel.

 Take a look at this pic.
 This generic photo could be any squirrel in your yard.
 The critter is smart.
 He can figure out how to get seeds from your feeder.
-Look at those fingers and nails -- made to climb trees and hold nuts -- he can hang from this fingers to reach seed.
+Look at those fingers and nails -- made to climb trees and hold nuts -- he can hang from this fingers to reach the seeds.

 I can't blame squirrels for robbing bird feeders.
-They don't eat cellulose; instead they eat foods rich in protein, carbohydrates, and fat -- such as nuts and seeds.
-And where else can they get such an abundant supply of seeds but from a bird feeder.
+They don't eat cellulose; instead, they eat foods rich in protein, carbohydrates, and fat -- such as nuts and seeds.
+And where else can they get such an abundant supply of seeds but from a bird feeder?

 Several years ago my wife and I thought it would be a good idea to set up a bird feeder.
 We enjoy birdwatching and wanted our property to be bird friendly.

-At first it was fun.
+At first, it was fun.
 The birds arrived, retrieved a seed and then flew into nearby shrubs where they had cover and would feel safe and then eat the morsel we had provided.
 We enjoyed identifying different birds and discussing their behaviors.

 Then one day it happened.
 We were shocked one morning when we discovered our bird feeder in pieces on the ground.
 We picked up the hard plastic tube.
-Some critter had actually chewed the plastic away for several perches and gotten into the feed.
+Some critter had actually chewed the plastic away from several perches and gotten into the feed.
 The weight of the critter must have caused the whole feeder to crash to the ground, breaking the top and bottom.
 So much for that feeder.
 The manufacturer should have known that hard plastic was no match for a hungry critter looking for food.
 But who could that critter be?

 We'd heard stories about cunning squirrels and how they taunt owners of bird feeders.
 So we suspected that our perpetrator was a squirrel.

-Episode 2 -- We install a metal and glass feeder
+Episode 2 -- We Install a Metal and Glass Feeder

 The next feeder we purchased was an attractive one made of metal and glass which we thought was squirrel proof.
 This time we rigged a small rope from the overhanging eaves of our porch where we could again enjoy feeding birds flocking to retrieve the treats we put there for their taking.